intel-analytics/BigDL-2.x/docs/docs/APIGuide/PipelineAPI/inference.md

 Load model into `OpenVINOModel` with OpenVINO backend, with corresponding `loadTF` methods (`loadTF` for Java, `doLoadTF` for Scala and `load_tf` Python).
 Note that OpenVINO cannot directly load TensorFlow models.
 We need to [covert TensorFlow models into OpenVINO models]((https://docs.openvinotoolkit.org/2018_R5/_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_TensorFlow.html)), then load models into OpenVINO.

-Herein Zoo, we merge these two steps into one, and provide `loadOpenVINOModelForTF` with the following parameters:
+Herein Analytics Zoo, we merge these two steps into one, and provide `loadOpenVINOModelForTF` with the following parameters:

 * `modelPath`: String.
 Path of pre-trained tensorflow model.
 * `modelType`: String.
 Type the type of the tensorflow model.